 Just calling this meeting is a powerful way to jump-start a solution.
-Perhaps your child’s IEP requires an hour of a week.
+Perhaps your child’s IEP requires an hour of speech therapy a week.
 But you find out that the school has skipped several weeks of therapy.
 You can call an IEP team meeting right away to discuss how to fix this problem.

 Option 2: Mediation

 If the IEP process isn’t working, you can ask for mediation.
 This is a free, confidential, and voluntary process where you sit down with the school and a neutral third party to work out a solution.
 (The third party is called a mediator.)

 The mediator doesn’t take sides or tell you what to do.
 Instead, the mediator tries to help you reach a solution with the school that works for everyone.
 You can ask for mediation at any time.
 The decisions are legally binding.

 Due process is a formal way to resolve disputes under IDEA.
 You start this process by filing a complaint.
 This is a written document that spells out your dispute with the school.
 The complaint must state a violation of IDEA.
 You might argue that the school wrongly denied your child special education.
 Or you might say the school isn’t providing appropriate services.